rishabhjha33/rishabhjha33/README.md

 Hello, I'm Rishabh.

-I am a AI product manager with a background in business strategy.
+I am an AI product manager with a background in business strategy.

 My speciality is in building multi-lingual natural language systems, ranging from chatbots to open domain question answering solutions.